vohuynhquangnguyen/portfolio.codes-and-bytes/projects/linear-regression/readme.md

 d_i = \frac{y_i - \hat{y}_i}{\sqrt{MSE}} = \frac{y_i - \hat{y}_i}{\sqrt{SS_E / (n-2)}}
 $$

-with $MSE$ is the mean square error.
+with $MSE$ as the mean square error.
 If the standardized residuals fall approximately along a straight line, which represents the theoretical value from the hypothesized distribution $\mathcal{N}(0,\sigma^2)$, in the normality plot, we conclude that there is no severe departure from normality.
 We can also construct a histogram of standardized residuals to further assess whether the errors are normally distributed.

 To sum up, in practice we usually combine both the visual approach (constructing the normality plot) and the hypothesis test approach to validate this assumption.

 #### Homoscedasticity
-To validate whether our residuals are homoscedastic, we have two primary approaches: a visual approach or a hypothesis test approach.
+To validate whether our residuals are homoscedastic, we have two primary approaches: a visual approach and a hypothesis test approach.
 In the visual approach, we will construct either a residual-versus-fitted plot or a residual-versus-predictor plot.
-We outline the following characteristics of a well-behaved residual-versus-fitted plot, which also applicable for the residual-versus-predictor plot:
+We outline the following characteristics of a well-behaved residual-versus-fitted plot, which is also applicable to the residual-versus-predictor plot:
 * The residuals "bounce randomly" around the $\epsilon_i = 0$ line.
 This suggests that the assumption that the relationship is linear is reasonable.
 * The residuals roughly form a "horizontal band" around the $\epsilon_i = 0$ line.
 This suggests that the variances of the error terms are equal.
 * No one residual "stands out" from the basic random pattern of residuals.
 This suggests that there are no outliers.